orbs-network/ton-vote-cache/README.md

 ## APIs

-cache server entry endpoint is https://ton-vote-cache-server.herokuapp.com
+cache server entry endpoint is https://ton-vote-cache-server.herokuapp.com.

 ### /daos
 Returns a list of all registered daos.
 Every dao in the list is an object which includes:
  - daoAddress - address of the dao contract
  - daoId: a unique id of the dao
  - daoMetadata: such as title, logo and other metadta of the dao
- - daoRoles: every spave has 2 roles
+ - daoRoles: every space has 2 roles
     1. DAO dao owner: can change dao metadata, update owners and create new proposals
     2. Proposal publisher: can create new proposals
  - nextProposalId: the id of the next proposal to be created in the dao.
 This is a running index so if for example the dao has 3 proposals the value of this param will be 3
- - daoProposals: a list of all address of this dao.
+ - daoProposals: a list of all address of the proposals of this dao.
 The list size should be equal to nextProposalId

 exmaple: https://ton-vote-cache-server.herokuapp.com/daos